-Numerous scholars and experts-both from government institutions and the Muslim intellectual community-have proposed a variety of poverty alleviation strategies.
+Numerous scholars and experts both from government institutions and the Muslim intellectual community have proposed a variety of poverty alleviation strategies.
 These strategies are often based on their experiences, observations, and theoretical reflections.
 While each approach may be valid and beneficial in its own context, the key consideration is determining which concepts are most effective and applicable in specific communities.
 This requires thoughtful analysis and adaptation to local conditions.
 According to Yusuf al-Qaradawi, one of the primary ways to combat poverty is through hard work.
 He outlines three essential strategies for poverty eradication: 1) Encouraging individuals to work; 2) Seeking assistance from family and relatives, and 3) Empowering zakat (obligatory almsgiving).
 These strategies are rooted in the teachings of the Qur'an and Hadith and serve as guiding principles for the Muslim community.
-Al-Qaradawi also identifies unemployment as a major cause of poverty levels.
+Al-Qaradawi also identifies unemployment as a major cause of poverty.
+A lack of employment prevents individuals from producing income, thereby increasing poverty levels.
 Research has shown that unemployment significantly contributes to poverty in society; when unemployment rises in each area, the poverty rate tends to rise accordingly (Rizal & Mukaromah, 2021).